IbroDante/reginfo/README.md

 Admin Dashboard:

 Visit http://localhost:5000/admin:
-Enter the admin password (set in .env, default: admin123).
+Enter the admin password (set in .env).
 View a DataTables table with all user registrations, including Title, Country of Origin, and other fields.
 Click profile pictures to view full-size in a SweetAlert2 popup.
 Sort, search, and paginate the table.